 If you choose option one, beware; If a client can't communicate what they want from the beginning, it often sets the tone for the rest of the project.

-5. A Bad Freelance Client Often Attempts Scope Creep
+05. A Bad Freelance Client Often Attempts Scope Creep

 If you're not familiar with scope creep, it's when a client tries to get you to perform more work than originally agreed to for free.
 This can be as simple as surpassing the number of edits included in the agreement or as big as asking for an additional page of website copy to the original five you agreed to.

 Sometimes, scope creep happens on accident and the client may not have realized a particular element wasn't included.

 A cut and dried contract clearly outlines what services you're offering and what is included.
 If a client requests additional services, refer them to your contract or proposal.
 There they'll find exactly what is covered under the current contract and can then make the decision to get a quote for any additional services.

 If a client keeps trying to creep even after pointing them to the contract, it's a major warning sign they're a bad freelance client.
 At that point, it's up to you whether you want to continue working with them or cut them loose once the contract ends.

-6. They Pull a Houdini
+06. They Pull a Houdini

 Does this sound familiar:

 You get an email from a prospect who sounds very interested in working with you.
 They've taken the time to type out a detailed email about what they need and how you can help them.

 People get busy and responding to emails often ranks low on the priority list.
 That's why following up is super important.
-It not only keeps you on your prospects radar but most will appreciate the gentle reminder to get back into contact.
+It not only keeps you on your prospect's radar but most will appreciate the gentle reminder to get back into contact.

 Not sure when or how often to follow up?
 Here's what I recommend:

-- 1st follow up – between 3-5 business days after the initial reply
+- 1st follow up: between 3-5 business days after the initial reply

-- 2nd follow up- 1 week after 1st follow up
+- 2nd follow up: 1 week after 1st follow up

-- 3rd follow up – 1-2 weeks after 2nd follow up
+- 3rd follow up: 1-2 weeks after 2nd follow up

 After the third follow up, you can either drop it or keep following up every few months or so.